 A puff pastry with marzipan filling.
 Not much more need to be said about this pie, which tastes great with a coop of vanilla ice cream, fruit and a sprinkling of icing sugar on top.

-Originally a pie that was eaten at the feast of Epiphany in France, this delicious pie is a dessert that just as well can be eaten all year round.
+Originally a pie that was eaten at the feast of Epiphany in France, it is now eaten throughout the month of January right up till the Carnival season.
 I had some liquorice marzipan and replaced the regular marzipan and instead of whole eggs, I used only yolks.
 Both were items I had left over from other projects, so this recipe is great for using the last leftovers, which otherwise are not enough for a whole dessert.

 LIQUORICE GALETTE DE ROIS